zimivanende/BoomiFlow-SearchFilterTable/README.md

 Optional.

-The name of a string value which will contian the names of columns the user should see for this table.
+The name of a string value which will contian the names of columns the user should see for this table or the constant "LOCAL_STORAGE" to use browser local storage.

 The values should be in a comma delimited string.